AT is Documented in the IEP

 When the IEP team recommends an AT device as part of the IEP, a brand name of the specific device need not be specified on the IEP.
 It may be more beneficial to list the needed device features as more than one specific device may meet the student’s needs.

-When assistive technology is included as Special Education on the IEP, the team will discuss its need in the Overall Objective Statements and/or incorporate it into the annual goals and/or short term objectives.
+When AT is included as Special Education on the IEP, the team will discuss its need in the Overall Objective Statements and/or incorporate it into the annual goals and/or short term objectives.
 How AT will contribute to the functional performance of the student (overall objective statement) or to achieving the goal and objectives must be clearly stated.
 The inclusion of AT in the IEP requires an explanation of how and why the child will use the technology to accomplish a particular goal and/or participate in the educational setting.
 The device could be part of the conditions needed to accomplish the goal and objectives.

 Dillon has the academic ability to do grade level work but when the assignment involves writing, he is unable to complete the work.
 Dillon currently uses an application on a tablet to take pictures of worksheets and type answers.
 He transitions to a word processing program or device to complete assignments of multiple sentences.